Brother Wease: Radio career

 From March through September 2004, Wease hosted both his WCMF music show and a similar program on WBUF, WCMF's Buffalo sister station in the CBS station group which was using a hot talk radio format.
 He was also heard weekends on New York City's WNEW-FM during its days as a hot-talk station in the middle of the last decade.
 He hosted a three-hour music show on XM Satellite Radio's Virus channel in December 2006.

-BJ Shea, and current syndicated liberal talk radio host Stephanie Miller (then known as "Sister Sleaze") have also worked with Brother Wease.
+BJ Shea, Gregg Hughes, and current syndicated liberal talk radio host Stephanie Miller (then known as "Sister Sleaze") have also worked with Brother Wease.

+He was forced out of that show and the station in January 2008 when his contract ran out as the station was being sold from the CBS radio group to Entercom Communications.
+Levin and officials from station owner Entercom Communications tried but failed to negotiate a new contract.
+His co-hosts remained and took over the show, which was renamed "The Break Room."